 NOTE 2—Based on the requirement to concatenate the OM Control subfield after an EHT OM Control subfield and the definition of OMI initiator and OMI responder in 26.9 (Operating mode indication), an EHT STA that transmits a frame including an EHT OM Control subfield is an OMI initiator, and an EHT STA with dot11EHTOMIOptionImplemented to true that receives a frame including an EHT OM Control subfield is an OMI responder.

-For an EHT STA that is an OMI initiator or an OMI responder, the rule described in 26.9.3 (Transmit operating mode (TOM) indication) that applies to HE TB PPDU shall also apply to EHT TB PPDU.
+For an EHT STA that is an OMI initiator or an OMI responder, the rule described in 26.9.3 (Transmit operating mode (TOM) indication) that applies to HE TB PPDUs(#17098) shall also apply to EHT TB PPDUs(#17098).

 An OMI initiator that transmits a frame including an EHT OM Control subfield and an OMI responder that receives a frame including an EHT OM Control field shall follow the rules defined in 26.9 (Operating mode indication), except that the NSS , the NSTS , and/or the maximum operating channel width shall be calculated